DataDog/hiring-engineers/walkthrough.md

 _Are you sure you want to continue connecting (yes/no)?_

 Great, you've connected to your Linux instance.
-You should see an ASCII art image of Bits, the Datadog mascot.
+Say hello to [Bits, the Datadog mascot](https://twitter.com/datadoghq/status/845435648152604673).

 All commands from here on out should be run on your GCP instance, not your Cloud Shell workstation.
 You can tell which machine you are on by looking at the shell prompt.
 If your prompt has _cloudshell_ in it you will need to SSH back into your instance.

 Try typing the hostname command now to make sure you are on the correct machine:

 ```bash
 hostname